 I’m traveling to Spain and Italy for 11 days and want to travel light and only pack in a carry on suitcase.
 With this post on mixing and matching outfits I’m assuming you wear clothing several times without washing them.
 Do you have any tips on how to make clothes smell fresh on the go?
 I know it’s an odd question but just thought I would ask.
 This is going to be my first travel experience.

 This was a great question and I’ve been meaning to address this subject for a while.
 The answer is yes.
 You would re-wear some clothing but you can also do laundry half way through your trip if needed.
 Start by reading these tips on how to do laundry when traveling and a hand-washing tutorial.
-Next, follow these steps to help you keep your clothes smelling fresh!
+Next, follow these steps to help you learn how to make your clothes smell fresh!

-One of the best ways to help avoid scents when rewearing clothing is to hang them up and letting them air out.
+One of the best ways to help avoid scents when re-wearing clothing is to hang them up and letting them air out.
 I find this works particularly well when you have to re-use clothing in hot climates or when being active.
 Sometimes you just don’t have the opportunity to wash your clothing in these situations, so this is a great tip when you’re wondering how to make clothes smell fresh.

-One of my favorite ways to keep my clothes and luggage smelling fresh is to add a dryer sheet in between items!
+One of my favorite tips to share on how to make clothes smell fresh is to add a dryer sheet in between each piece of clothing.
 This helps dirty laundry smell better, clean clothing can still smell clean, and it also adds a fresh scent to your luggage.
 I put one in between clothing and one loose in my luggage.
 Remember, be careful with delicate items!

 For more tips read this guide on how o choose the best fabrics for travel!

 If traveling in the summer, take dresses!
 They’re an easy, breezy travel outfit solution and a great secret for how to make clothes smell fresh.
 Look for light fabrics not heavy ones that won’t cling to your skin making them easier to re-wear.
 And because they make a full outfit on their own, you can easily pack seven pieces for a one week trip and not have to wear anything more than once!

 It’s the season for easy breezy vacation style!
 We’ve got a round up of twenty beautiful summer maxi dresses!